Zero Trust on Linux.

 SSH key auth instead of passwords is explicit verification.
 Cryptographic proof of identity instead of a string of characters someone can guess or steal from a sticky note.

-Scoped sudoers config is least privilege.
+The sudoers config from the RHEL 9 post is least privilege.
 Scoped access by role, not “everyone gets sudo because it’s easier.”

 Disabling root login over SSH is assume breach.
 Even if credentials get stolen, direct root access is blocked.
 Audit trail stays intact.